Homeland Security deputy optimistic on Trump immigration plan; acknowledges need to find 'right mix' of tools

 “We look at what (the government) needs operationally,” she said.
 “Then we go through a series of alternatives, tradeoffs, between the three (demands) to try to determine the right mix.
 But it’s definitely a process.”

-She spoke a few days after her boss, Homeland Security Secretary Kirstjen Nielsen, was on Capitol Hill to talk with Missouri Sen. Claire McCaskill, the top Democrat on the Senate Homeland Security Committee, and others about immigration and border policy.
+She spoke a few days after her boss, Homeland Security Secretary Kirstjen Nielsen, was on Capitol Hill to talk with Missouri Sen. Claire McCaskill, the top Democrat on the Senate homeland security committee, and others about immigration and border policy.

-Among the competing proposals is a bipartisan Senate bill limited to improving border security and extending DACA protection, which supporters like Illinois Democratic Sen. Dick Durbin say is the most that can be done on such a short deadline.
+Among the competing proposals is a bipartisan Senate bill limited to improving border security and extending DACA protections, which supporters like Illinois Democratic Sen. Dick Durbin say is the most that can be done on such a short deadline.

 Durbin, the No. 2 Senate Democrat, said Wednesday that the notion of passing a comprehensive immigration reform plan by Feb.
 8 is “unrealistic.”

-Senate Minority Leader Chuck Schumer says the administration’s framework plan “finally acknowledged” that the young illegal immigrants, known as DREAMers, should be allowed to stay to in the U.S. and become citizen, but is also tears apart the country’s legal immigration system and serves as a wish list for “anti-immigration hardliners.”
+Senate Minority Leader Chuck Schumer, D-N.Y., says the administration’s framework plan “finally acknowledged” that the young illegal immigrants, known as DREAMers, should be allowed to stay to in the U.S. and become citizen, but is also tears apart the country’s legal immigration system and serves as a wish list for “anti-immigration hardliners.”

-“The President has finally put pen to paper to show us where he stands on immigration,” Schumer, D-N.Y., also said in a tweet.
+“The President has finally put pen to paper to show us where he stands on immigration,” Schumer also said in a tweet.
 “Unfortunately, this plan flies in the face of what most Americans believe.”

 The plan, which was reportedly crafted with the help of White House policy adviser and immigration hawk Stephen Miller, was also criticized by conservatives including the influential Washington group Heritage Action, which called the plan a “non-starter” and suggested the proposed paths to citizenship were tantamount to “amnesty.”